Categories

 4. Sexy Beast (2000)

-Glazer started his career as a music video director, so no surprise at all that he has good instincts for how music and sound can define the experience of watching a film.
+Glazer started his career as a music video director, so it’s no surprise at all that he has good instincts for how music and sound can define the experience of watching a film.
 His debut has an original, flavorful soundtrack by Roque Baños and UNKLE, with some great needle drops.

 3. Under the Skin (2013)